 In the first of a new series looking at different track plan designs that you can use for your model railway, we start with one of the most popular, easiest to build yet most versatile layout formats — the end-to-end or point to point layout.

 In end-to-end designs, the track runs from one station or terminal to another.
 For railway modellers, they have the advantage that it provides a complete self-contained railway system rather than just being part of a larger circuit for which you need to imagine what lies beyond your layout boundaries.
 They also take up the least space, whether your’re working in Z, N, OO / 4mm gauges or larger.

 The plan below shows this versatile concept in its most basic form — just a straight section of track with stations at either end — but the fun of this type of layout is that it can be added to even in its simplest form, with points of interest between the ends.

 You can supplement it with extra track and buildings to give sidings, bigger stations, loading areas for industrial zones and engine sheds for added appeal and interest.

-The track plan here, for example, is of one of the layouts by my local model railway club (the Astolat MRC) that shows what’s possible.
-It features station, engine and goods sheds, cattle loading docks, level crossings and a viaduct!
+The track plan here, for example, is one of the layouts by my local model railway club (the Astolat MRC) that shows what’s possible.
+It features a station, engine and goods sheds, cattle loading docks, level crossings, and a viaduct!

 Watch this video of another OO gauge point-to-point track plan for more ideas.

 They can also fit a variety of surface areas.
 Obviously, they’re ideal for narrow rectangular spaces but there’s no reason why you can’t incorporate curves or S bends between the two ends to fill L or square-shaped spaces with a plan like this: